pshegde/GridImageSearch/README.md

 Advanced: User can share an image to their friends or email it to themselves<br>
 Advanced: Replace Filter Settings Activity with a lightweight modal overlay<br>
 Advanced: Improve the user interface and experiment with image assets and/or styling and coloring<br>
-Bonus: Use the StaggeredGridView to display improve the grid of image results<br>
+Bonus: Use the StaggeredGridView to display improve the grid of image results.
+Got an issue with this described below<br>
 Bonus: User can zoom or pan images displayed in full-screen detail view<br>

 How many hours did it take to complete?
 20<br>